university-of-york/research-it-documentation/docs/source/getting_started/connecting_off_campus.rst

 Connecting to viking off campus
 ===============================

-Viking has been configured to only allow connections from the university network.
+Viking has been configured to only allow connections from the University network.
 Therefore, in order to access Viking off-campus, you must first connect to either the VPN service, or create an ``ssh`` tunnel.
-These re-route your traffic through the university network allowing you to connect to Viking as if you were on campus.
+These re-route your traffic through the University network allowing you to connect to Viking as if you were on campus.

 Using the VPN
 -------------